MukeshBalaSundar/BT-wifi-autologin-sh/README.md

 ## How does it work?
 - Login via wget POST data
 - Clear the tbblogin file created from re-logins
-- One of the main aim for this was built was for pinging server for checking for connection to internet.
+- One of the main aim for this was built was for pinging server to checking for Internet Connection.
-- If not connected then another function turns wifi nic on and off like a physical on/off, this helps to re-login.
+- If not connected then another function turns wifi nic on and off like a physical on/off, this helps to re-login to be successful.

 ## How does it run (+ permissions, file dir)?
 Only runs in sudo (SUPERUSER)